lerakaneva/tracking_tool/README.md

-Here's a concise `README.md` for your project:

----

-# Track and Analyze Thrombi in Video Files
+# Track Platelets and Analyze Thrombi

-This project processes `.tif` video files to track and analyze thrombi and platelet movements.
+This project processes `.tif` files with platelets and thrombi masks to track and analyze thrombi statistics and platelet movements.

 ## Features